sandhyaparna/Data-Science/ML Algorithms/Bagging Boosting.md

 * Bagging reduces variance of the classifier, doesn't help much with bias.
 * N sets are created from Training data by random sampling with replacement - Any element has the same probability to appear in a new data set.
 * Bagging can have a fraction of the columns as well as rows.
 Taking row and column fractions less than 1 helps in making robust models, less prone to overfitting.
-* Training is parallel i.e. each model is built independently.
+* Training is parallel i.e. Multiple classifiers are built independently on each data set.
-* Result is obtained by averaging the responses of the N learners (or majority vote).
+* Result is obtained by combining the responses of all the N learners using mean. median or mode/majority vote.
+Combined values are generally more robust than a single model.
 * Works best when classifier is unstable (Decision Trees), where as bagging can hurt stable model by introducing artificial variability
 * In noisy data environments bagging outperforms boosting
 ##### Algorithms